5

 1

-• This is a good answer for the topic mentioned in the question, but unfortunately it has nothing to do with the question itself. ¶ I was expecting answers along the line of "That's the first edition 1898.
+This is a good answer for the topic mentioned in the question, but unfortunately it has nothing to do with the question itself. ¶ I was expecting answers along the line of "That's the first edition 1898.
 The second edition 1926, does contain the quotation." or even "In 1953, B. Adguy published the "True Truth" booklet in which he made up that quotation and gave it a believable citation.
 Since then, many others have been copying it whole without fact checking.".
-Nov 28, 2020 at 14:33
+Commented Nov 28, 2020 at 14:33

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service, privacy policy and cookie policy
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.